SARS CoV-2 Virus and COVID-19 Vaccine Information

 - A few coronavirus strains can cause very severe respiratory disease with significant mortality, such as Severe Acute Respiratory Syndrome (SARS) that emerged in China in 2002-200314 and Middle Eastern Respiratory Syndrome (MERS) that was first reported in Saudi Arabia in 2012.15 SARS-CoV-2, which was identified in China in late 201916 and declared a global pandemic by the World Health Organization (WHO) in March 2020,17 18 has a much lower mortality rate than SARS or MERS.19

-- According to the U.S. Centers for Disease Control and Prevention (CDC), in 2020 about 94 percent of COVID-19 related-deaths occurred in persons over age 65 and individuals with underlying poor health conditions.20 Among those the CDC consider to be at highest risk for severe COVID-19 disease are the immunocompromised and women who are pregnant, as well as individuals with chronic heart, lung or kidney disease; obesity, type 2 diabetes, cancer, Down’s syndrome, and sickle cell disease.
-There are other chronic health conditions that might increase risks for severe COVID-19 disease, including asthma, high blood pressure, neurologic conditions, liver disease, cystic fibrosis, and type 1 diabetes.21
+- According to the U.S. Centers for Disease Control and Prevention (CDC), in 2020 about 94 percent of COVID-19 related-deaths occurred in persons over age 65 and individuals with underlying poor health conditions.20 Among those the CDC consider to be at highest risk for severe COVID-19 disease are the immunocompromised and women who are pregnant, as well as individuals with chronic heart, lung or kidney disease; obesity, type 2 diabetes, cancer, Down’s syndrome, sickle cell disease and thalassemia.
+There are other chronic health conditions that might increase risks for severe COVID-19 disease, including asthma, high blood pressure, dementia and neurologic conditions, liver disease, cystic fibrosis, and type 1 diabetes.21

 - In December 2020, two experimental mRNA COVID-19 vaccines developed and produced by Pfizer with BioNTech and Moderna with NIAID were granted an Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA) for distribution and use in the U.S.22 23 In February 2021, Janssen Biotech, Inc. of Johnson & Johnson, was granted an EUA by the FDA for an experimental COVID-19 vaccine, which uses a human advenovirus vector.24 25 26

-- As of February 28, 2021, health officials at the World Health Organization (WHO) and U.S National Institutes of Health (NIH) have warned that, while there is evidence that two doses of the Pfizer-BioNTech and Moderna vaccines can prevent symptomatic COVID-19 disease, there is a lack of evidence that the vaccines are effective in preventing infection and transmission of SARS-Cov-2.27 28 29 The Janssen/Johnson & Johnson vaccine was also granted an EUA based on efficacy data that demonstrated evidence for protection against symptomatic COVID-19 disease rather than protection against infection and transmission of the new coronavirus.30
+- As of July 17, 2021, health officials at the World Health Organization (WHO) and U.S National Institutes of Health (NIH) have warned that, while there is evidence that two doses of the Pfizer-BioNTech and Moderna vaccines can prevent symptomatic COVID-19 disease, there is a lack of evidence that the vaccines are effective in preventing infection and transmission of SARS-Cov-2.27 28 29 The Janssen/Johnson & Johnson vaccine was also granted an EUA based on efficacy data that demonstrated evidence for protection against symptomatic COVID-19 disease rather than protection against infection and transmission of the new coronavirus.30 Click to read more COVID-19 Quick Facts…

 Learn More About SARS-CoV-2 Virus and COVID-19 Vaccine